Ancient Alcoholic Drinks and the Lampeter Food Festival

 In addition to the wine-based beverages, we also made a couple of vinegar-based ones.
 I know that drinking anything that is vinegar-based sounds absolutely disgusting but in that the Romans were very wise.
 The basic drink of the Roman soldier was posca, a mix of vinegar and water (with a touch of pennyroyal or mint, if available).
 Posca sounds disgusting but it is not only dead easy to make but also rather refreshing, particularly in hot weather.
 For some, it can be a bit too acidic, but the addition of honey made a drink that every member of the audience found extremely palatable.
 While drinking vinegar is not something that we would necessarily think to do, posca (just like vinegar itself) would be rather beneficial to the health.

-Overall, the wine-tasting session at the Lampeter Food Festival was quite a lot of fun.
-Best of all, all of the jugs with the various ancient wine-based drinks were comfortably empty by the end of the session’.
+Overall, the wine-tasting session at the Lampeter Food Festival was quite a lot of fun adjustable bases for beds in san diego ca. Best of all, all of the jugs with the various ancient wine-based drinks were comfortably empty by the end of the session’.